What is Dutch Elm Disease?

 Generally, if you are seeing symptoms, it is already too late to save your elm tree.
 This is why consistent, preventative treatment for the nicest elm trees is very important.

 Property owners who choose preventive or therapeutic treatment for an elm tree general hire a Certified Arborist.
-The arborist will make several measurements and canopy calculations, then hook the tree up to infusion system (analogous to a human I.V. at the hospital) and deliver a chemical treatment (Arbotect 20-s) to the vascular system where the chemical will be carried throughout the canopy.
+The arborist will make several measurements and canopy calculations, then hook the tree up to the infusion system (analogous to a human I.V. at the hospital) and deliver a chemical treatment (Arbotect 20-s) to the vascular system where the chemical will be carried throughout the canopy.
 This treatment will protect the tree for three years from the time of treatment and is the only recommended treatment with a regular success record.